mlswg/mls-architecture/draft-omara-mls-architecture.md

 Clients.
 When the Client is compromised, then the attacker will obviously be able to decrypt any messages for groups in which the Client is a member.
-It will also be able to send messages impersonating the compromised Client.
+It will also be able to send messages impersonating the compromised Client until the Client updates its keying material (see {{fs-and-pcs}}).
-[[TODO: The above would be clearer with a restriction along the lines of "until the honest Client performs another exchange" or something similar.]]

 MLS attempts to provide some security in the face of client compromise.
-Specifically:

-* MLS provides Forward security and Post-compromise security {{fs-and-pcs}}.
-* Clients should not be able to send messages to groups. which appear to be from other Clients {{message-secrecy-authentication}}.
+In addition, a Client should not be able to send a message to a group which appears to be from another Client with a different identity.
+Note that if Clients from the same Member share keying material, then one will be able to impersonate another.

-* Clients should not be able to perform trivial denial of service attacks {{denial-of-service}}.
+Finally, Clients should not be able to perform trivial denial of service attacks {{denial-of-service}}.

 # System Requirements

-As the MLS protocol provides an important service to users, its functional safety and security are very important parts of the protocol design.
-Specifically, MLS is designed to be as resilient as possible against adversarial interaction and (where possible) Denial of Service (DoS) attacks.

 ## Functional Requirements